tiagosaurus/Mock-Up/Deliverable.md

 ### Important Cases and Edge Cases

-   1. Make sure data critical to users verification is stored correctly -CC num is 16 digits
+   1. Ensure that data critical to a user's verification is stored correctly in the database
+      - Credit card number is 16 digits
+      - Ensure 'cvv' is either 3 or 4 digits
+      - Expiration date must be valid (and in the future)
-      -birthday month is between 1-12
+      - Birth month is between numeric values 1 - 12
-      -Birthday day is 1-30
+      - Birth day is between numeric values 1 - 30
-      -Make sure user type is either Member, Admin, or Idol -Make sure CVV is either 3 or 4 digits -Expiration data must be valid date
+      - Ensure user type is either Member, Admin, or Idol

-   2. Ensure fetching from a table returns the right thing
+   2. Ensure retrieving data from database table returns expected value
       - 2.a.
-Make sure id is valid
+Ensure ID is valid
       - 2.b.
-Make sure the column we're fetching is actually in the table
+Ensure the column retrieving from is in database table
       - 2.c.
-Make sure the column we're fetching is filled in and has data in it
+Ensure the column we're retrieving from is filled and contains data

    3. Ensure updating a table updates the right thing
       - 3.a.
-Make sure that column exists
+Ensure column exists
       - 3.b.
-Make sure that id is valid
+Ensure id is valid
       - 3.c.
-Make sure all our data is valid (see 1.a.)
+Ensure all data is valid (see #1)

-   4. Ensure deleting from a table entry will delete it properly
+   4. Ensure deleting from a table entry removes from database
       - 4.a.
-Make sure id is valid
+Ensure id is valid